Skip to content

 Enrichment pipeline

-The message:enrich event powers a full enrichment pipeline that injects live context into the current AI prompt and preserves that exact model-facing turn in persisted history.
+The message:enrich event injects structured context into the current turn and lets each item choose whether it belongs in persisted history.

 How it works